 Ethiopia is also part of the World Bank’s Scaling Solar program, and in April 2019, the Ethiopian Ministry of Finance initiated the second round of tenders for up to 750 MW.
 The first round, for two projects totalling 250 MW, was awarded to Saudi energy developer ACWA Power in September 2019.

-Freight and passenger transport are the primary drivers of a projected 36 MtCO2e emissions growth in the transportation sector from 2010 to 2030 under a BAU scenario.
+Freight and passenger transport are the primary drivers of emissions growth in the transportation sector from 2010 to 2030 under a BAU scenario.
 The Ethiopian government plans to increase fuel efficiency standards and promote the uptake of hybrid and electric vehicles; construct a renewable energy powered electric rail network; improve public transportation in the capital, Addis Ababa; and increase the use of biofuels.